Billy-Spearman-WCCI/RaceCarExtension/README.md

           back in the backlog can be dealt with later).
         * Stories are defined using user-centric language, "as a _____, I need to _____, so that _____".
-            * (Hardcoded examples) "As salesperson, I need to be able to display two stylesheets with the same structure but different colors, so I can do demos and sell this investors."
+            * (Hardcoded examples) "As salesperson, I need to be able to display two stylesheets with the same structure but different colors, so I can do demos and sell this to investors."
                 * Development team: "oh, thats medium-to-small"
             * (READONLY User) "As a website developer, I need to be able to download CSS based on styleNumber, so my site is pretty."